higherorderfunctor/snmp-fetch/README.rst

 .. |Coverage badge| image:: https://coveralls.io/repos/github/higherorderfunctor/snmp-fetch/badge.svg
    :target: https://coveralls.io/github/higherorderfunctor/snmp-fetch

-An opinionated python3.7 SNMPv2 package designed for rapid database ingestion.
-This package is a source distribution that includes a C module wrapping net-snmp.
+Netframe is an opinionated python3.7+ package for working with network data in pandas.
+It features pandas extensions and an integrated SNMPv2 client.
+This package is a source distribution that includes a C++ module wrapping net-snmp.
 No MIB processing is done as part of this package.
-The C module copies raw results from net-snmp into numpy arrays for fast post-processing with either numpy or pandas.
+The C module copies raw results from net-snmp into numpy arrays for fast post-processing in pandas.
 Other libraries that wrap net-snmp will typically return control to python between every PDU request-response.
-Snmp-fetch is designed to be thread-safe and efficient by walking multiple targets within the C module with the GIL released.
-Helper modules are provided to aid in the post-processing with MIB-like definitions for converting the raw data into usable DataFrames.
+Netframe is designed to be thread-safe and efficient by walking multiple targets within the C module with the GIL released.

 Prerequisites
 """""""""""""

-Snmp-fetch requires python 3.7, a c++17 compiler (currently only supports gcc-8), and cmake 3.12.4+.
+Netframe requires python 3.7+, gcc-8, and cmake 3.12.4+.
 No other user installed dependencies should be required for building this package.

 ..
 ATTENTION::

-   Installation can take awhile as the install script will download boost and download and build a light-weight version of net-snmp 5.8 within the package.
+   Installation can take awhile as the install script will build a light-weight version of net-snmp 5.8 within the package.

-   The boost download can take awhile as it clones each submodule as oppose to downloading the compressed distribution.
-There is an issue with downloading the compressed distribution via cmake with 302 redirects to a file failing in cURL.

    The cmake script will attempt to detect the number of cores on the host machine to speedup download and build times.
 Expect installation times to range from 5 minutes (4 cores with hyperthreading) to 30+ minutes (1 core).